 As part of its ongoing efforts to improve the Pacific Beach community for residents, local businesses, and visitors alike, beautifulPB commissions various surveys and research projects to ensure that its resources are utilized as effectively and efficiently as possible.
 On this page, you can read the reports on our findings.

-PB COUNTS is a multi-modal traffic count conducted in the summers of 2015-2017. beautifulPB coordinated community volunteers to count pedestrians, cyclists, skaters and motor vehicles in 14 locations.
+PB COUNTS is a multi-modal traffic count conducted in the summers of 2015-2018. beautifulPB coordinated community volunteers to count pedestrians, cyclists, skaters and motor vehicles in 14 locations.
 Links to reports are below and more data and forms can be found on the Complete Streets Page.

 Connect PB 2015 Final Report